gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 Kerf timestamps done almost right: Nim
 ======================================

-In the previous chapter of the series we reached the conclusion that to implement Kerf's timestamp types we need the following features from any
+In the `previous chapter of the series
+<kerf-timestamps-done-almost-right-a-new-type.html>`_ we reached the conclusion
+that to implement Kerf's timestamp types we need the following features from a programming language:
-language:

 1. Value type semantics with strong typing to avoid mistakes.
 2. Instancing types on the stack to avoid slow heap memory allocations and